stvfrnzlnxm/doc-template/README.md

 ## 2. Usage

-The next section is usage, in which you instruct other people on how to use your project after they’ve installed it.
-This would also be a good place to include screenshots of your project in action.
+**In this section you instruct other people on how to use your project after they’ve installed it.**

 ### 2.1 Development